 thus contaminate the environment of their nesting sites.
 They can also cause irreparable

-material damage.
-For example, they cause often short circuits on electric cables, because
+material damage like short circuits on electric cables, because

-they have their gnawing instinct and the cables surface contains softened plasticizer
+they have their gnawing instinct and the cables surface contains softened plasticizers

-(which tastes sweet).
+(which taste sweet).
 Such damage can become very cost intensive since the damage points

 are generally difficult to access and some special repair openings have to be created.

 Other traces of gnawing at materials and objects often represent a considerable damage,